uofa-cmput404/uofa-cmput404.github.io/content/general/outline.md

     * Student A submits the code

 ### <a id="teamwork" href="#teamwork">Teamwork</a>: Group Projects

+Within the team, code may be freely shared and worked on.
+Between two teams or two students in different teams, teamwork follows the collaboration model above: discussion but no sharing of solutions.

 * As long as you are a part of a group, you are responsible for everything in the group project, whether you participated in every component or not.
 * A group may only submit work authored by group members or appropriately cited and credited code that does not violate the author's license.